deckhouse/virtualization/docs/USER_GUIDE.md

 In this example, there are three nodes in the cluster, two with fast disks (`disktype=ssd`) and one with slow disks (`disktype=hdd`).
 The virtual machine will only be deployed on nodes that have the `disktype` label with the value `ssd`.

-If you use a soft requirement (`preferredDuringSchedulingIgnoredDuringExecution`) instead and VM cannot be started on nodes with `disktype=ssd` (e.g. there are no resources) it will be scheduled on a node with `disktype=hdd`.
+If you use a soft requirement (`preferredDuringSchedulingIgnoredDuringExecution`), then if there are no resources to start the VM on nodes with disks labeled `disktype=ssd`, it will be scheduled on a node with disks labeled `disktype=hdd`.

 `virtualMachineAndPodAffinity` controls the placement of virtual machines relative to other virtual machines.
 It allows you to specify a preference for placing virtual machines on the same nodes where certain virtual machines are already running.